On Robustness in Optimization-Based Constrained Iterative Learning Control: Introduction

 \section{Introduction}

 Iterative learning control (ILC) is a feedforward control technique for repetitive tasks that seeks to iteratively improve performance by learning from previous trials.
 The primary objectives in ILC are rejection of repetitive disturbances and compensation for plant-model mismatch.
-ILC is performant, often converging adequately withing just a few iterations, robust, and straightforward to implement \cite{bristow2006survey}.
-As such, it has been successfully applied in a variety of areas, for example in robotics, manufacturing, and chemical processing\cite{ahn2007iterative}.
+ILC is performant, often converging adequately within just a few iterations, robust, and straightforward to implement \cite{bristow2006survey}.
+As such, it has been successfully applied in a variety of areas, for example in robotics, manufacturing, and chemical processing~\cite{ahn2007iterative}.

 There is an extensive body of literature on ILC of unconstrained systems.
-However, all real systems are subject to constraints e.g., actuator saturations/rate limits, and ILC algorithms may fail if constraints are ignored \cite{chen1999learning}.
+However, all real systems are subject to constraints e.g., actuator saturations, and ILC algorithms may fail if constraints are ignored \cite{chen1999learning}.
 ILC was originally formulated as an unconstrained tracking problem \cite{uchiyama1978formation,arimoto1984bettering}, which poses challenges in handling constraints in a systematic manner.
-Optimization-based ILC (OB-ILC) provides a powerful and complimentary framework for the design and analysis of ILC policies \cite{gunnarsson2001design, owens2005iterative,mishra2010optimization}, especially when constraints are present.
+Optimization-based ILC (OB-ILC) provides a powerful and complimentary framework for the design and analysis of ILC policies \cite{gunnarsson2001design, owens2005iterative,mishra2010optimization,chen2021iterative,owens2016ilcbook}, especially when constraints are present.

 In typical OB-ILC, the ILC learning policy is defined via the solution of a data dependent optimization problem and ILC is implemented by alternating between obtaining data from the system and updating the input using the policy.
-The designer's task is to construct this problem so that the policy has desirable transient behaviour e.g., monotonicity of the tracking error in a specific norm\cite{barton2010norm,chu2010iterative,amann1996iterative}, and its fixed point coincides with the control objectives.
-A more systematic approach is to encode the control objectives in an optimization problem involving the unknown process and construct an ILC policy by incorporating data from the process into a suitable algorithm.
-From this perspective, OB-ILC can be seen as a type of online or feedback optimization \cite{hauswirthoptimization,simonetto2020time} which makes a plethora of powerful algorithms available.
+The designer's task is to construct this problem so that the policy has desirable transient behaviour e.g., monotonicity of the tracking error in a specific norm~\cite{barton2010norm,chu2010iterative,amann1996iterative}, and its fixed point coincides with the control objectives.
+A more systematic approach is to encode the control objectives in an optimization problem involving the unknown process and construct an ILC policy by incorporating data from the process into a suitable algorithm, similar to online/feedback optimization methods \cite{hauswirth2021optimization,simonetto2020time}.